Nelson W. Winbush: Lore about Louis' life

 The September 10, 1863, issue of The Religious Herald is often used to bolster Louis' bonafides as the first black chaplain of the CSA.
-The story, which was reprinted in several newspapers, notes that a Confederate Tennessee regiment did not have a chaplain, but instead had services lead by an "old negro" slave named "Uncle Lewis".
+The story, which was reprinted in several newspapers, notes that a Confederate Tennessee regiment did not have a chaplain, but instead had services led by an "old negro" slave named "Uncle Lewis".
 Louis Nelson would have been around 15 years old at this time.
 Company M is not named in the articles.
 This lore directly contradicts the reality of the CSA's racial dynamics.
 But were African American laborers in the Confederate army formally enlisted in the army, equipped with uniforms, arms, and accoutrements, and paid for their own work, as were African Americans in the U.S. Army?
 No. Their status was that of enslaved or marginally free laborers serving in capacities in a military setting analogous to their roles in civilian life.
 Referring to such men as “soldiers” ignores a fundamental distinction between forced labor and military service. - Jim Coski, American Civil War MuseumThe CSA did not allow blacks to enlist and as a policy did not arm them.
 Confederate Army Regulations from 1861 to 1865 state that soldiers must be "free white males" and cannot be "the servant of a soldier".
 The first black soldiers enlisted in the CSA in March 1865 just a few weeks before the war's end and Louis was not in this number.
 Oldham and the rest of Company M surrendered in Gainesville, Alabama on May 12, 1865.